 You love them or you hate them – there’s no in between!
 From English tracks to the most raunchy Bhojpuri numbers and everything in between, DJ parties are EFLU’s way of letting loose the inner monkey.

 Going to Boon Bakery or Amul:

-Going to Boon Bakery or Amul to buy bread, milk, and maybe a chocolate too is the EFLUite’s method of adulting.
+Going to Boon Bakery or Amul to buy bread, milk, and maybe a bar of chocolate too is the EFLUite’s method of adulting.

 The maximum would be to travel to the Tarnaka Big Bazaar, when we come back laden with ESSENTIAL STUFF and feel like RESPONSIBLE ADULTS.

 Screaming “Pushpa!!!” during a powercut: